kalokaradia/weblet-kit/docs/README.md

-# 🕸️ WEBLET KIT
+# WEBLET-KIT

+> Tiny tools, big impact.

-> 🧰 A lightweight JavaScript utility toolkit packed with handy validators and everyday helpers.
+A minimal JavaScript utility toolkit that gives you the essentials — fast, modular, and zero-dependency.
-> Modular, dependency-free, and developer-first.
-> Perfect for rapid development, code cleanliness, and boosting productivity in any JavaScript project.

-## ✨ Features
+## Why Weblet-Kit?

 - ✅ Zero dependencies
 - 📦 Simple and modular utilities